npm/decorate/README.md

 ### `decorate.decorations(Function) -> Iterator<Function>`

-Return an iterator that yields all decorations of a given function in order.
+Return an iterator that yields all decoration wrappers of a given function in order.

 ## License